NativeDynamics/NeutriumJS.thermo.IAPWS97/README.md

 ## Getting Started

-### Adding NeutriumJS.Steam
+### Adding NeutriumJS.thermo.IAPWS97

 #### Bower.io

 You can install NeutriumJS Steam using bower.

-	bower install neutriumjs-steam
+	bower install neutriumjs.thermo.IAPWS97

 #### npm

-You can add NeutriumJS.Steam to your project using npm by:
+You can add NeutriumJS.thermo.IAPWS97 to your project using npm by:

-	npm install neutriumjs.steam --save
+	npm install neutriumjs.thermo.IAPWS97 --save

 ### Standalone

 If your project is not using bower you can use the compiled and minified source which is found at:

-	dist/neutriumJS.steam.min.js
+	dist/neutriumJS.thermo.IAPWS97.min.js

 ## Including the library

-The NeutriumJS.Steam library should be included into your page using  the following:
+The NeutriumJS.thermo.IAPWS97 library should be included into your page using  the following:

-	<script charset="utf-8" src="path-to-lib/neutriumJS.steam.min.js"></script>
+	<script charset="utf-8" src="path-to-lib/neutriumJS.thermo.IAPWS97.min.js"></script>

 Note the use of charset="utf-8" is important, particularly if using un-minified code as the codebase makes use of unicode character variable names.

 ### Limiting Library Weight

-NeutriumJS.Steam is divided into base, pressure-temperature (PT), pressure-entropy (PS), pressure-enthalpy (PH) and enthalpy-entropy (HS) modules.
+NeutriumJS.thermo.IAPWS97 is divided into base, pressure-temperature (PT), pressure-entropy (PS), pressure-enthalpy (PH) and enthalpy-entropy (HS) modules.
 If you only require a subset of this functionality you can exclude modules to reduce the weight of the library.
 There are a number of builds in the ./dist folder that provide selected subsets of the functionality, however you can also create your own subset as follows:

 At a bare minimum you must include the following files which will provide the functionality to calculate steam properties using pressure and temperature (these are the dependencies of all sub modules):

-	src/NeutriumJS.Steam.js
+	src/neutriumJS.thermo.IAPWS97.js
-	src/NeutriumJS.Steam_PT.js
+	src/neutriumJS.thermo.IAPWS97.PT.js

 To enable calculation of steam properties using pressure-entropy or pressure-enthalpy in addition to the base requirements above you need to include either/both of the following files as appropriate:

-	src/NeutriumJS.Steam_PS.js
+	src/neutriumJS.thermo.IAPWS97.PS.js
-	src/NeutriumJS.Steam_PH.js
+	src/neutriumJS.thermo.IAPWS97.PH.js

 Lastly if you wanted to enable calculations based on enthalpy-entropy (HS) you need to include the following files in addition to the base requirements (note the dependency on the PH module):

- 	src/NeutriumJS.Steam_PH.js
+ 	src/neutriumJS.thermo.IAPWS97.PH.js
-	src/NeutriumJS.Steam_HS.js
+	src/neutriumJS.thermo.IAPWS97.HS.js

 If you need further clarification of module dependencies just refer to the UMD definition at the start of each source file.